 Immerse the family in history at the Inn at Saratoga.
 This bed and breakfast dates back to 1843, and is the oldest lodging house in Saratoga Springs.
 Rooms are decorated with Victorian fashions, four-poster beds, and antiques.
 The inn is located on Broadway just a block and a half from Congress Park.
 Staying here is perfect for getting into the mid-1800s spirit before you visit the historic race track or mineral springs.

-LEGOLAND New York is the Northeast’s first major theme park to open in over 40 years.
-Located in Goshen, 60 miles northwest of New York City, this LEGOLAND theme park is the largest ever built, with more than 50 different rides and attractions spread out over 150 acres, making it the ultimate destination for a New York family vacation.
+LEGOLAND New York is the northeast’s first major theme park to open in over 40 years.
+Located in Goshen, 60 miles northwest of New York City, this amusement park for kids is the largest ever built, with more than 50 different rides and attractions spread out over 150 acres, making it the ultimate destination for a New York family vacation.

 In addition to the Dragon roller coaster, Imagination Celebration, NINJAGO: The Ride, LEGO Driving School, and more, families will find the LEGO Factory Adventure Ride.
 This first-ever ride uses on-ride tracking technology to identify guests attributes and transform them into LEGO Minifigures during The LEGO Factory Adventure.
 It wouldn’t be a LEGO park without plenty of models, and LEGOLAND New York has 15,000 models across the grounds, including will a Miniland panorama of LEGO-built landmarks from across New York state and the country.

-Yes, the town immortalized in Washington Irving’s “The Legend of Sleepy Hollow” exists, and the village of Sleepy Hollow sits on the banks of Hudson River just 25 miles north of New York City.
+Yes, the town immortalized in Washington Irving’s “The Legend of Sleepy Hollow” exists and it’s even a popular Halloween vacation destination.
+The village of Sleepy Hollow sits on the banks of Hudson River just 25 miles north of New York City.
 Of course, fall is the ideal time to visit Sleepy Hollow, and families flock to the Hudson Valley to soak in its spooky atmosphere.

 Sleepy Hollow’s top attraction is The Great Jack O’Lantern Blaze, with thousands of hand carved pumpkins arranged into jaw-dropping displays such as life-size dinosaurs, a macabre carousel, and the Headless Horseman himself.